Social-AI-Studio/MultiHateClip/README.md

 ### Announcements

 For public dataset, we only provide the video IDs, which can be used to identify the videos on YouTube and Bilibili.
+You can use `video_download.py` to download videos by providing the video IDs.
 However, some high-risk videos may have been removed from the platforms.
-To access the full dataset, please contact han_wang@sutd.edu.sg.
+Unfortunately, we cannot release the raw videos due to copyright restrictions.
+If you encounter video IDs that are not downloadable, please contact han_wang@sutd.edu.sg, and we will see if we can assist you.

 If you find our dataset useful, please cite the paper: